Discover Tavira Municipality

-Many years ago Tavira was a big and important commercial harbor dominating the fish industry, and exporting dry fruits (figs and almonds mostly), salt and wine not only for the whole country but to harbors in Italy and Flanders as well as the african coast.
+But Tavira was not always a quiet and peaceful town.
+Many years ago this city was a big and important commercial harbor dominating the fish industry, and exporting dry fruits (figs and almonds mostly), salt and wine not only for the whole country but to harbors in Italy and Flanders as well as the african coast.
 But time and the silting of the Gilão river turned all this into memories and cultural inheritance.

 The Municipality of Tavira

 Tavira is the third biggest Municipality in the Algarve with about 110 towns, villages and places and covering an area of around 611 Km2 and it's divided in nine civil parishes (listed in alphabetical order):

 Conceição de Tavira.